 Protect Your Business in Divorce

-There are a variety of ways to prevent losing a business to a spouse in the case of divorce.
+There are various ways to prevent losing a business to a spouse in the case of divorce.
 Here are a few common strategies.

 Prenuptial Agreement